by Texas Homesteader ~

 Decorating A Landscaped Garden Using Rock

-In my pollinator garden bed I’ve planted various flowers, flowering herbs and as many pollinator friendly plants with interesting visual interest as I could fit in.
+In my pollinator garden bed I’ve planted various flowers, flowering herbs and as many pollinator friendly plants with colorful visual interest as I could fit in.
 I especially love the beauty berry bush I planted in there!

 For a garden accent I wanted to create a large dragonfly figure made of rocks.
 This rock art really adds some pop and visual interest to my landscape and it cost me nearly nothing!